SuperHouse/SENSEBREAST/README.md

 Copyright 2019 SuperHouse Automation Pty Ltd www.superhouse.tv

-Multiple sensors integrated into a Raspberry Pi hat format for use in construction of prosthetic breasts as part of the Sense Breast project.
+Multiple sensors integrated into a Raspberry Pi hat format for use in construction of a prosthetic breast as part of the Sense Breast project.
+Sensor data can be logged locally and accessed via WiFi, or published to a data broker such as MQTT.

 FEATURES
 --------

- * BME280 temperature, pressure, and humidity sensor.
+ * BME680 temperature, pressure, humidity, and VOC gas sensor.
  * 9-DOF IMU with I2C interface.
  * Connector for external heart rate sensor.